0xZzZEN/time_killer_game_prototyping/README.md

 # time_killer_game
+Exploring gamedev with Lua and LOVE2D:
-Simple game where you shoot time using some gun
+ 1 of Nth minigame to my upcoming WheelOfChaos app prototyping on LOVE2D framework where you shoot time using some gun.
+ The Idea came from https://www.instagram.com/maivisto/ Sergio Ingravalle illustrator